 Liquid sweeteners are often used for baked goods like gingersnaps, in candies, or as a caramelization agent for sauce reductions, or in cabbage rolls.
 Look at any Scandinavian recipe that requires liquid sweetener and chances are that you'll be asked to use either "light syrup" (in Swedish, "ljus sirap) or "dark syrup" (mörk sirap).
-While it can be hard to get Scandinavian siraps in the United States, the syrups are similar to British golden syrup and treacle, and not wildly different from American molasses.
+It can be hard to get Scandinavian siraps in the United States, and they're not like maple syrup.
+Siraps are similar to British golden syrup and treacle, and not wildly different from American molasses, made from sugar.

 History of Scandinavian Sirap